panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 type: post
 ---

 The callbacks, event handlers, higher-order functions can access outer scope variables thanks to closures.
-Closures are important in functional programming, and are often asked during the JavaScript coding interview.
+Closures are important in functional programming and are often asked during the JavaScript coding interview.

 While being used everywhere, closures are difficult to grasp.
 If you haven't had your "Aha!" moment in understanding closures, then this post is for you.